Australian PM faces hurdles as he seeks to end climate wars

 The Liberal-National coalition, which has resisted strong climate action, opposes Labor's legislation, saying it is unnecessary and the target may prove difficult to achieve if global turmoil adds to pressure on energy prices.

-"Our preference is to improve and pass this Bill, but the government must come to the table," he said on Wednesday (July 20).
+"Our preference is to improve and pass this Bill, but the government must come to the table," he said last Wednesday.

 Labor holds 26 seats in the 76-member Senate but could secure a majority with the support of the Greens, which holds 12 seats, as well as one other MP.
 Moderate Liberal Senator Andrew Bragg has indicated he may defy his party and support Labor's target.
 Labor would also be likely to secure the backing of at least one of the remaining crossbench MPs.